Yandex Cloud

 Only a community admin can share a Docker image in the community.

-To learn more about roles that apply in DataSphere, see Access management in DataSphere.
+To learn more about roles in DataSphere, see Access management in DataSphere.

 2. Under Project resources, click Docker.